Vacation Spotlight: Lake Tahoe

 One of my favorite vacation destinations, gorgeous Lake Tahoe on the California/Nevada border, offers a multitude of recreational activities no matter the season.
 Lake Tahoe is the largest alpine lake in North America and the second deepest in the US.
 From beaches, scenic aerial rides, and boat rides in the summer months, to skiing, ice skating, and snowy carriage rides in the winter months, there are more ways than one to take in the picturesque views year-round at Tahoe!

-One of the most scenic areas in the US, Lake Tahoe is the perfect vacation destination for outdoor recreation!
-Add in casinos, great dining, and live entertainment, and you have endless options for a fun, nature packed vacation.
+As one of the most scenic areas in the US, Lake Tahoe is the perfect vacation destination for outdoor buffs an nature lovers!
+Add in casinos, great dining, and live entertainment, and you have endless options for a fun and nature packed vacation.
 Because the lake lies on the border of the California and Nevada state line, you have your choice of staying in either state.
 Both states offer plenty of attractions, with the casinos lying in Stateline, Nevada, and most of the outdoor recreation falling on the California side.

 I have organized a handy guide of my favorite attractions, restaurants, and hotels in the area.